lwsjs/local-web-server/README.md

 Now you have a valid, trusted certificate for development.

+#### Built-in certificate
+As a quick win, you can run `ws` with the `https` flag.
+This will launch an HTTPS server using a [built-in certificate](https://github.com/75lb/local-web-server/tree/master/ssl) registered to the domain 127.0.0.1.

 ### Stored config

 Use the same options every time?
 Persist then to `package.json`: